OliverStone01/Studying-SecurityPlus/My-notes/module-1/AAA.md

 ### Notes

 Identification is telling the system who you claim to be.
-This is ususally done via your `username`.
+This is ususally done via a `username`.

 Authentication is the act of proving who you say you are.
 This can be done via a `Password` and other authentication factors